PranjalSahu/Automatic3DfromSketch/README.md

 # Automatic3DfromSketch
-Automatic Construction of 3D Models from Architectural Line Drawings Checkout the paper at for the full description of the algorith,: https://dl.acm.org/doi/10.1145/1342250.1342269
+Automatic Construction of 3D Models from Architectural Line Drawings.<br>
+Checkout the paper at for the full description of the algorith,: https://dl.acm.org/doi/10.1145/1342250.1342269